lachlanmcdonald/grunt-saxicon/README.md

 }
 ```

-## Options
+<h2 id="options">Options</h2>

 **source**
 Type: `String`

 Path to the directory which contains the SVG files.

-- This path is not searched recursively
+- This path is not searched recursively.
-- It is highly recommended that you minify these files first using [grunt-svgmin]
+- It is highly recommended that you minify these files first using [svgo] or [grunt-svgmin].

 **scss**
 Type: `String`

-Destination file for SCSS output.
+Destination for SCSS output.

 **iconName**
 Type: `Function`